Turkey’s pledge of support for Sweden’s NATO entry is tied to goals on security and EU membership

 Some see Turkey’s show of support for Sweden as a sign that Erdogan is readjusting foreign policy to become closer to the West – and more distant from longtime ally Russia — following his election victory in May.

 Turkey has significant trade, tourism and energy ties to Russia, and has maintained close relations with both Moscow and Kyiv during the Ukraine war.
-For example, Ankara has not joined U.S. and European sanctions against Russia, and it helped arrange a deal to allow exports of Ukrainian grain to avert a global food crisis.
+For example, Turkey has not joined U.S. and European sanctions against Russia, and it helped arrange a deal to allow exports of Ukrainian grain to avert a global food crisis.

 Kremlin spokesman Dmitry Peskov on Tuesday said Turkey’s acceptance of Sweden in NATO was not a surprise.
 Asked if Russia was worried about Turkey edging closer to the West, Peskov said “we intend to develop our dialogue, our relations with Turkey where it benefits us and benefits them.”